DPDK/dpdk/doc/guides/nics/mlx5.rst

   Disabled by default (set to 0).

-- ``mr_ext_memseg_en`` parameter [int]

-  A nonzero value enables extending memseg when registering DMA memory.
-If enabled, the number of entries in MR (Memory Region) lookup table on datapath is minimized and it benefits performance.
-On the other hand, it worsens memory utilization because registered memory is pinned by kernel driver.
-Even if a page in the extended chunk is freed, that doesn't become reusable until the entire memory is freed.

-  Enabled by default.

-- ``mr_mempool_reg_en`` parameter [int]

-  A nonzero value enables implicit registration of DMA memory of all mempools except those having ``RTE_MEMPOOL_F_NON_IO``.
-This flag is set automatically for mempools populated with non-contiguous objects or those without IOVA.
-  The effect is that when a packet from a mempool is transmitted, its memory is already registered for DMA in the PMD and no registration will happen on the data path.
-The tradeoff is extra work on the creation of each mempool and increased HW resource use if some mempools are not used with MLX5 devices.

-  Enabled by default.

 - ``representor`` parameter [list]

   This parameter can be used to instantiate DPDK Ethernet devices from